rhmtspr/braincore-hyperparameter-tuning/README.md

-# Alzheimer Feature Selection Genetic with Genetic Algorithm
+# Hyperparameter Tuning with Alzheimer Dataset

 ## Introduction

-This project is a feature selection using Genetic Algorithm to select the best features for Alzheimer's disease classification.
-This project shows a dashboard to visualize the results of the feature selection process using mealpy library.
+This project is about tuning the machine learning hyperparameter in alzheimer dataset using Metaheuristic Optimization

 ## How to run the code
 1. Clone the repository